The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 This is among the oldest ruins in the city and is said to be the spot where Julius Caesar was murdered in 44 BC.
 Largo di Torre Argentina is a very peaceful place and a cat sanctuary with lots of stray cats hiding in every corner.
 You should certainly visit if you’re a cat lover.

-A 6-minute walk from Palatine hill will take you to the Piazza Venezia.
-This is the central square of the city, and usually very busy.
+A 6-minute walk from Palatine Hill will take you to the Piazza Venezia.
+This is the central square of the city and is usually very busy.

 Right in the square is the famous national monument (Altar of the Fatherland) with an equestrian statue of Vittorio Emanuele II; the first king of Italy.
 If you have the time and would love to explore, climb to the top of the monument to enjoy panoramic views of the city.

-PRO-TIP: You can visit the monument for free, but you can buy a ticket to the panoramic terrace for around US$28.
+⭐ INSIDER TIP: You can visit the monument for free, but you can buy a ticket to the panoramic terrace for around US$28.
 You have the option to book in advance a Panoramic Glass Elevator with an audio guide.
-The ticket also includes a visit to visit the nearby museums of Museum of the Risorgimento and the National Museum of the Palazzo di Venezia.
+The ticket also includes a visit to the nearby museums of the Museum of the Risorgimento and the National Museum of the Palazzo di Venezia.

 Located just a short walk from the Altare Della Patria, is Capitoline Hill, one of the most important seven hills located in Rome.
 It symbolized the epicenter of the Roman empire and housed the most important temples in the city.
 This is not only a beautiful square designed by Michelangelo, but it is also quieter than most of the attractions in Rome.